cloudfoundry/docs-dev-guide/services/migrate-db.html.md

 ## <a id='occasional_migration'></a>Migrate Occasionally ##

-This method requires:
+This method requires you to:

-* Creating a schema migration command or script.
+* Create a schema migration command or script.
-* Running the migration command when deploying a single instance of the application.
+* Run the migration command when deploying a single instance of the application.
-* Re-deploying the application with the original start command and number of instances.
+* Re-deploy the application with the original start command and number of instances.

-this method efficient for occasional use because you can re-use the schema migration command or script.
+This method is efficient for occasional use because you can re-use the schema migration command or script.

 1. Create a schema migration command or SQL script to migrate the database.
 For example: